Enchanted Rose 2.0 with Falling Petals

 - Make your Raspberry Pi its own local wifi network, so you don’t have to rely upon tapping into the router or a network wherever your production happens.

 Configuring Raspberry Pi for “Ad Hoc Network”

-I was excited to hit upon the idea of having the prop create its own “Ad Hoc Network” (i.e., it’s own Wifi SSID that you can join.)
-Not only did this eliminate the need to have the stage manager at each playhouse somehow find a way to connect the prop into their own local network, but it removed any requirement for a display or keyboard to ship with the device for configuration purposes.
+So I was excited to hit upon the idea of having the prop create its own “Ad Hoc Network” (i.e., it’s own Wifi SSID that you can join.)
+Not only does this eliminate the need to have the stage manager at each playhouse somehow find a way to connect the prop into their own local network, but it removes any requirement for a display or keyboard to ship with the device for configuration purposes.

 What’s most exciting about this is that it’s a pattern that can has many applications in the world of “Internet of Things” — run Apache2 on your Raspberry Pi to host a website, and render that website visible via the Rpi’s own password-secured wifi network.

 The new version 2.0 prop is fully functional.
 I’ve sold it and shipped it to one of the many production managers who have inquired.
 As this post continues to get indexed by Google, I get hit up for these builds; at this writing it’s over a dozen such requests, from FL, CA, HI, UK, NJ, CO and more.